 Regulations, Guidelines, and Literature

-The SHOP statute and SHOP NOFA establish the SHOP program requirements.
+The statute and SHOP NOFA constitute the regulations.

 Information Contacts